lars-derichter/dotfiles/README.md

 ## macOS

-On a new install first login to the App Store then run these commands to initialize on macOS.
+On a new install first login to the App Store, install 1Password and then run these commands to initialize on macOS.

 ```Shell
 # Xcode command line tools